Response: Emergent analogical reasoning in large language models: Introduction

-Others have commented on this paper and want to note these contributions. \citet{Mitchell_2023} discusses this paper, focusing on the letter string and digit matrix analogy problems.
+Others have commented on this paper and we want to note these contributions. \citet{Mitchell_2023} discusses this paper, focusing on the letter string and digit matrix analogy problems.
 Mitchell disagrees that "the digit matrix problems are essentially equivalent in complexity and difficulty to Ravens Progressive Matrix problems."
-Further, Mitchell presents individual counterexamples of the letter string problems where GPT-3 makes nonhuman-like errors as evidence against the claimed robustness of GPT-3 in analogy reasoning.
-Our results concur with Mitchell's conclusion.
-Mitchell also points out that the term "accuracy" implies that there was only one correct answer to each problem, which is an assumption implicitly made by the authors of the original paper.
-Following \citet{Mitchell_2023}, we adopt \citet{webb_emergent_2023}'s assumption in our paper and use the same terms, i.e. "accuracy" and "performance."
+Further, Mitchell presents individual counterexamples of the letter string problems where GPT-3 makes nonhuman-like errors, as evidence against the claimed robustness of GPT-3 in analogy reasoning.
+We conduct a similar but more systematic analysis and include human behavioral experiments, as detailed in the appendix, that concurs with Mitchell's conclusion.
+Mitchell also points out that the term "accuracy" implies that there was only one correct answer to each problem, which isn't the case with these problems, but an assumption implicitly made by the authors.
+For comparison purposes, we adopt \citet{webb_emergent_2023}'s assumption in our paper and use the same terms, i.e. ``accuracy'' and ``performance'' but recognize this limitation.